 IIRA has four separate but interrelated viewpoints, defined by identifying the relevant stakeholders of IIoT use cases and determining the proper framing of concerns.
 These viewpoints are: business, usage, functional and implementation.

-- The business viewpoint attends to the concerns of the identification of stakeholders and their business vision, values and objectives.
-These concerns are of particular interest to decision-makers, product managers and system engineers. - The usage viewpoint addresses the concerns of expected system usage.
-It is typically represented as sequences of activities involving human or logical users that deliver its intended functionality in ultimately achieving its fundamental system capabilities.
+• The business viewpoint attends to the concerns of the identification of stakeholders and their business vision, values and objectives.
+These concerns are of particular interest to decision-makers, product managers and system engineers.